johneastman/larset/README.md

 # larset
 A bash script that creates and sets up a laravel project on Windows.
+I wrote this script while I was working on a Udemy course on Laravel.

 ### Pre-requisites
   1. [Git](https://git-scm.com/)